hhvm/user-documentation/guides/hack/25-typechecker/05-modes.md

 ## Mixing Modes

-The decl mode example above showed that modes can be mixed.
-So each file in your project can be in a different typechecker mode; just make sure you are following the rules for each mode.
+As shown in the example above, modes can be freely mixed; each file in your project can be in a different typechecker mode.